Constrained Polynomial Likelihood: Introduction

-We develop our framework in several steps.
-First, we consider the conventional polynomial projection as a simple evaluation of an element in a particular reproducing kernel Hilbert space (RKHS).\footnote{See \citet{hofmannschoelkopfsmola08} for a review of kernel methods in statistics, and \citet{Sejdinovicetal13} more specifically about commonalities between the two fields.} Through an optimization problem, we then obtain our PLR as the sum of this element, and the minimum-norm polynomial that guarantees positivity in all states of the world.
-We show that this optimization problem, if feasible, has the PLR as its unique solution, and subsequently prove consistency for the PLR based on sample moments, and derive the asymptotic distributions of the coefficients.
+Our framework, rooted in \citet{grenander81} sieve estimation, is built upon several steps.
+First, we consider the conventional projection of a likelihood ratio on polynomials.
+Through an optimization problem, we then obtain our polynomial minimum-norm likelihood ratio (PLR) as the sum of this element, and the minimum-norm polynomial that guarantees pointwise positivity.
+We show that this optimization problem, if feasible, has the PLR as its unique solution, and subsequently prove consistency of the PLR based on sample moments.
 Importantly, these coefficients of the PLR can be obtained rapidly as the solution of a conic optimization program, allowing also for additional constraints that can modify the shape of the PLR.
-For a quick and intuitive introduction to our framework, Example \ref{ex:gaussiantilt} provides an elementary example.